 Configure the sitemap generator to not include those types of urls as well.

-As a matter of fact, the Yoast plugin has a setting to handle attachment pages by responding with a 410 (Gone) for them, and additionally creates an xml sitemap with those urls which get submitted to Google to crawl so that they can eventually get deleted from the index if they’ve ever been indexed.
+As a matter of fact, the Yoast plugin has (or used to have) a setting to handle attachment pages by responding with a 410 (Gone) for them, and additionally creates an xml sitemap with those urls which get submitted to Google to crawl so that they can eventually get deleted from the index if they’ve ever been indexed.
 Personally I’d prefer a robots noindex meta tag.

 Note: In rare cases WP site webmasters are actually providing some good stand-alone content for each category page – In that case don’t add a robots noindex meta tag to category pages.